The EthicsMatters Values-to-Action System™

 This is the purpose for the EthicsMatters (EM) Values-to-Action System, a proprietary ethics system developed by the Founder and President of EthicsMatters LLC, Dr. Luann Van Campen.

-Based on this, Dr. Van Campen concluded that a pragmatic ethics system requires two types of input and two types of processors to move values to action.
+Based on her own experience, a review of academic and popular literature, and discussions with lay people and medical, scientific, bioethics, and business professionals, Dr. Van Campen concluded that a pragmatic ethics system requires two types of input and two types of processors to move values to action.
 The basic elements of the system are represented in the following figure.
-The full system is diagrammed and described in EthicsMatters Academē (Module 2 of the Input 1 Learning Track).
+The full system is diagrammed and described in the Ethical Matters Learning Track of EthicsMatters ACADEMĒ (the training arm of EthicsMatters LLC).

 The following explains how the EM_Values-to-Action System elements can be applied to a bioethics business system.